BlindspotSoftware/dutctl/docs/command-arg-templating.md

 No runtime arguments needed - all values are configured in the YAML.

-## Main Commands
+## Passthrough Commands

-Commands with a main module pass all runtime arguments directly to that module:
+Commands with a passthrough module pass all runtime arguments directly to that module:

 ```yaml
 devices: